 Re-run the bill impact analysis by allowing for changes in load shapes that would occur as customers respond to the price signals.
 For example, lower off-peak rates would encourage them to raise off-peak usage and higher on-peak rates would encourage them to lower peak usage.
 Databases and models exist to simulate changes in customer load shapes.
-These include the Arcturus database and PRISM model, both products of The Brattle Group.
-Both are based on actual empirical experience with modern time-varying rates across the globe.
 Changes in load shapes will mitigate the adverse bill impacts.